rhysd/git-brws/README.md

 You can download a binary executable from [release page][] for macOS, Linux (x86\_64, i686) and Windows (64bit, 32bit).
 Unarchive downloaded file and put the executable in `$PATH`.

+Manpage for `man` command is available.
+Please find `git-brws.1` in the unarchived directory or download it from [here](https://raw.githubusercontent.com/rhysd/git-brws/master/git-brws.1) and copy it to the `man` directory in your system (e.g. `/usr/local/share/man/man1/`).

+Note: `git brws --help` only works when it is installed.

 ## Usage